apache/gravitino/docs/trino-graviton-connector.md

 Then install the Gravitino connector plugin to Trino.
 Please refer to the [Deploying Trino documentation](https://trino.io/docs/current/installation/deployment.html).
 1. Download Gravitino connector tarball and unpack it.
-   The tarball contains a single top-level directory `gravitino-trino-connector-xxxxx`, which we call the connector directory.
+   The tarball contains a single top-level directory `gravitino-trino-connector-xxx`, which we call the connector directory.
    [Download the graviton-connector](https://github.com/datastrato/gravitino/releases).
 2. Copy the connector directory to trino plugin's directory.
-   Normally, the directory location is `Trino-server-xxx/plugin`, and the directory contains another catalog used by Trino.
+   Normally, the directory location is `Trino-server-xxx/plugin`, and the directory contains other catalogs used by Trino.
-3. Add jvm arguments `-Dlog4j.configurationFile=file:///xxx/log4j2.properties` to enable logging of Gravitino connector.
+3. Add trino jvm arguments `-Dlog4j.configurationFile=file:///xxx/log4j2.properties` to enable logging for the Gravitino connector.

 Alternatively,
-you can build the Gravitino connector package from sources and obtain the `gravitino-trino-connector-0.2.0-SNAPSHOT.tar.gz` file in the `$PROJECT/distribution` directory.
+you can build the Gravitino connector package from sources and obtain the `gravitino-trino-connector-xxx.tar.gz` file in the `$PROJECT/distribution` directory.
 Please refer to the [Gravitino Development documentation](how-to-build.md)

 # Configuration